AbelXuu/GG-Todo/README.md

 GG Todo is a to-do list app.
+v1.2.3:
+1. User can register and log in by email.

 v1.2.2:
 1. Bug fixed: Users are not allowed to input empty category name or item